umar11b/k3s-showcase/README.md

 2. Follow the lab documentation in order
 3. Watch the video demonstrations for visual guidance
 4. Practice the commands and configurations

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the documentation and demonstrations.

 ## License